 MONITORING AND RECORDING

-Class teachers will keep records in their class behaviour log book to monitor their consistency and children's behaviour.
+Class teachers will keep records on CPOMS to monitor their consistency and children's behaviour.

-The headteacher will regularly review the class behaviour log.
-The headteacher has a record of children with in-house exclusions, lunchtime exclusions and fixed term exclusions.
+The headteacher will regularly review CPOMS.
+The headteacher will have a record of children with in-house exclusions, lunchtime exclusions and fixed term exclusions.